 Tropical Diseases

-- Prevention of Strep A infection, including vaccine advancement and development
+- Prevention of Strep A infection, including vaccine research and development

 - Control of scabies and other neglected tropical diseases

-The group views collaboration as central to conducting impactful projects and is involved in several collaborations, including as a WHO Collaboration Centre for Scabies Control.
+Our group views meaningful and positive collaboration as central to conducting impactful projects and we are involved in several partnerships, including:

 Group Leaders